This is the service station virtually inside Stansted Airport. For the Welcome Break by the large roundabout above the

 Free parking is provided for customers using the facilities only.
 Owing to the proximity of the airport, rules are very strictly enforced and you should check the signs before leaving your vehicle.

 Parking and use of the bp forecourt is limited to 30 minutes at BP, 60 minutes with the option to pay for more at McDonald's and Starbucks car parks are limited to 60 minutes maximum stay.
-Parking and then walking elsewhere (even if you're just walking from Starbucks to McDonald's), or parking outside of a marked bay, will result in a charge (fine) being issued.
+Parking and then walking elsewhere (including walking between Starbucks and McDonald's), or parking outside of a marked bay, will result in a charge ("fine") being issued.